thehaxwell/appish-docs/docs/tutorial-basics/show-todos.md

 # Show todos

-The way Appish bots present the UI in tiles is heavily inspired by [moustache templating](http://mustache.github.io/mustache.5.html)
+The way Appish bots render the UI in tiles is heavily inspired by [moustache templating](http://mustache.github.io/mustache.5.html).

 ## A quick intro to Moustache